405 Shrader St. (Shrader at Oak)

 If you wish to attend a concert, an RSVP to its announcement is absolutely necessary (space is quite limited).
 Reservations can be made only by email to 405Shrader@gmail.com and must be confirmed by 405 Shrader.
 There is no charge to enter 405 Shrader, however before you leave you will want to express your appreciation to the artist(s) — a minimum of $10 per person.

 If you are not already on the mailing list (email only) please write 405Shrader@gmail.com to add your name.
 Note that concerts begin on time and that there is no late seating.

-Friday, May 30, 7 PM.
-The Eusebius Duo pianist Hillary Nordwell and violinist Monika Gruber perform an all Czech program — works by Dvorak, Smetana and Josef Suk.
+Friday, Oct 24, 7 PM.
+The Eusebius Duo.
+Pianist Hillary Nordwell and violinist Monika Gruber perform an all Czech program — works by Dvorak, Smetana and Josef Suk.

 If you are a non-improvisational musician or performance artist and think you might like to perform at 405 Shrader please email your resume.

 For information about 405 Shrader presenter Michael Milenski see www.CapSurOpera.com